VictorSolano/speech-dialog/README.md

 ## Running the application locally
   The application uses [Node.js](http://nodejs.org/) and [npm](https://www.npmjs.com/), so you must download and install them as part of the following steps.

+  You must also have a bluemix account and service instances created and bound to an application in order to obtain credentials.
+See steps 1-6 above, or click the "Deploy to Bluemix" button which automates that process.

   1. Copy the `username`, `password`, and `url` credentials from your Dialog and Speech services in Bluemix.
 To see the credentials, run the following command, where `<application-name>` is the unique name you specified: